Pequla/guild-vue/README.md

 # GuildVue

 Show and browse all the players in one discord server.
-Get details about a player and much more.

-## Paths available
-- `/` - Home page
-- `/about` - About the server page
-- `/details/:id` - User details page
-- `/online` - Online players
-- `/join` - Discord invite
+Frontend for the guild-cache project.

 ## Libraries used